 Building a digital archive involves three key steps: strategy, preservation quality imaging, and meticulous tagging.
 All of the packages contain these steps, to varying degrees.
 HistoryIT will review your archival holdings – either remotely via questionnaires and video conference or onsite.
 Some portion of your historical materials will be transferred to a HistoryIT Digital Preservation Lab for conversion into archival quality master files.
 This assures true digital preservation for generations to come.
 We will then rehouse all of the materials in archive-safe housing, so that the physical artifacts are preserved as well.
-HistoryIT will either transport the organized archives back to your League or work with representatives to add the archival materials to a college, university or other local archive to care for their long-term preservation.
+HistoryIT will either transport the organized archives back to the sorority, fraternity, chapter, or work with representatives to add the archival materials to a college, university or other local archive to care for their long-term preservation.

 All packages produce a report, guide and/or plan for growing and maintaining your digital archive.